-The answer is: BOTH!
+The never-ending question is: “What will give me the most natural-looking hairline, skin or lace?
+The answer is BOTH!
 It seems to be more a matter of personal choice than anything and based on what you’re currently wearing and used to.
+Hair Replacements

-Whether you choose a lace or thin skin front on your hair replacement just remember these few tips; irregular front hair line and proper removal will help keep your front hair line looking natural and will help to ensure your system will hold up for the wearing period of your hair replacement system.
+Whether you choose lace or thin skin front on your hair replacement just remember these few tips; irregular front hairline and proper removal will help keep your front hairline looking natural and will help to ensure your system will hold up for the wearing period of your hair replacement system.